earthlab/earthlab.github.io/_drafts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab03-pull-request.md

 	a <strong> Pull Request.</strong> You will update your local copy of the repo (on your computer) using <code> git pull </code>.
-Notice that the workflow is similar in both images above, however the commands are different the first time you setup your repo in your github.com account and on your local computer!
+Notice that the workflow is similar in both images above, however the commands are different the first time you setup your repo in your GitHub account and on your local computer!
  	Source: National Ecological Observatory Network (NEON)
  </figcaption>
 </figure>